 anymore

-Sadness, now a friend, comes most often with the approach of fall, when I am sitting in the quiet setting of the sun.
-Tears come unbidden and unhindered, for I have learned to shut them off is denying what is true.
-It is better to them come.
+Sadness, now a friend, comes most often with the approach of fall.
+Tears come unbidden and unhindered this evening, as I welcome my familiar friend, for I have learned ignoring the tears she brings is denying what is true. . . better to let them come.

-Folding up my lawn chair I gaze again at the setting sun and return to my life, a life which brings me much joy.
-The movie “Inside Out” had it right.
-Joy and Sorrow
+Folding up my lawn chair I gaze again at the setting sun and return to my life, a life which brings me much joy well as sadness.

 Sorry I didn’t get a chance to meet your brother.
 Looking forward to our family reunion in Heaven!